Fokker D.VIII: Operational history

 Deliveries resumed in October.
 At the direction of the Kogenluft (Kommandierenden General der Luftstreitkräfte), Idflieg redesignated the modified aircraft D.VIII.
 The earlier "E." and "Dr." prefixes for fighter monoplanes and triplanes, respectively, were abolished and all fighters would henceforth receive the "D." prefix instead.
 The D.VIII commenced operations on 24 October with Jasta 11.
 The aircraft proved to be agile and easy to fly.
-Allied pilots nicknamed it the Flying Razor, presumably because it resembled a cocked straight razor in flight.
+Allied pilots nicknamed it the Flying Razor, presumably because the wing resembled the blade of a straight razor.

 Jasta 5 was issued a D.VIII.
 The famed ace Erich Lowenhardt performed a test flight of a Fokker EV whilst paying a visit to Jasta 6 in the summer of 1918, but no evidence of him flying this aircraft on any other occasion exists to date.

 A total of 381 aircraft were produced, but only some 85 aircraft reached frontline service before the Armistice.
-Some reached Italy, Japan, the United States, and England as trophies, but most were scrapped in accordance with the terms of the Armistice.
+Some reached Italy, Japan, the United States, and Britain as trophies, but most were scrapped in accordance with the terms of the Armistice.

 Postwar

 The Polish Air Force captured 17 aircraft, but only seven (six E.V and one D.VIII) were in airworthy condition.
 All were used against Soviet forces in the Polish-Soviet War of 1919–1920.
-Lieutenant Stefan Stec earned the first kill for the Polish Air Force, by shooting down a Ukrainian Nieuport 21 fighter on 29 April 1919.
-In 1921, the remaining Fokkers were withdrawn from front-line units and transferred to the Szkoła Obsługi Lotniczej (Air Personnel School) at Poznań-Ławica airfield.
+Lieutenant Stefan Stec earned the first kill for the Polish Air Force by shooting down a Ukrainian Nieuport 21 fighter on 29 April 1919.
+In 1921, the remaining Fokkers were withdrawn from frontline units and transferred to the Szkoła Obsługi Lotniczej (Air Personnel School) at Poznań-Ławica airfield.